Salzhaus

-The Salzhaus (English: Salt House) is a historic building in the German city Frankfurt am Main.
+The Salzhaus (English: Salt House) is a historic building in the German city of Frankfurt am Main.
 It forms the northeastern part of the Frankfurt City Hall complex (Römer), on the Römerberg square in the centre of the Altstadt (old town).

 The Salzhaus was originally built around 1600.
 It had a rich carved façade on the gable side, making it not only the most important artisan-produced civil building in the city, but also one of the greatest achievements of the Renaissance in the German-speaking world.
 This building was largely destroyed in World War Two by aerial bombing in March 1944.
 The base of the old building was preserved, but the floors above it were rebuilt in 1951/52 in a simple post-war architectural form.
 The reconstruction of the historic facade is still under discussion; it was considered in the 1980s along with a row of houses on the other side of the square (the Ostzeile) but was not carried out.
-Since then, the organisation Friends of Frankfurt have continued this discussion.
+Since then, the organisation Friends of Frankfurt has continued this discussion.

-Historic Architecture
+Historic architecture

 Like most of the buildings in Frankfurt's old town, the Salzhaus was built on a massive ground floor made of local red sandstone.
 As the only part of the building that has been preserved almost holistically to this day, the mastery of the Frankfurt stone masonry is still evident today.

 The half-timbered part of the building rose above the stone ground floor into two upper and upper cantilever levels, cantilevering north and east.
 From the ground floor to the gable, the building was 22 metres high, and at the widest point only 10 metres across.
 The fact that the roof structure alone made up almost half of the total height of the building emphasised the late Gothic proportions, despite the rich Renaissance decorations.

 Probably shortly after 1595 the house was completely redesigned in the style of the late Renaissance, or probably even completely rebuilt.
-From then on, the Salzhaus was considered one of the most beautiful buildings in Central Europe.
+From then on, the Salzhaus was considered one of the most beautiful buildings in Central Europe.In terms of quality, the Kammerzell House in Strasbourg is comparable, since it was similarly redesigned in 1589, but in contrast it survived not only the Franco-Prussian war, but also both world wars without damage.

-The facade of the Römerberg was painted in the red, white and gold colours of Frankfurt, as shown by a hand-coloured copper engraving from the coronation diary of Joseph I in 1705, and was also documented by the remains of paint from the renovation of the building at the end of the 19th century.
-The colours were likely changed in the second half of the 18th century as a result of classical architects attempts to give half-timbered buildings the appearance of stone buildings.